dart-lang/site-www/src/_guides/language/effective-dart/design.md

 Sometimes the inferred type is not the type you want the variable to have.
 For example, you may intend to assign values of other types later.
 In that case, annotate the variable with the type you want.
-This guideline only applies when the inferred type is the *same* as the type you would annotate.

 {:.good}
 <?code-excerpt "design_good.dart (upcast-local)" replace="/Widget result/[!Widget!] result/g"?>